-- Check the governor belt tension as described in Governor Belt. - Place the throttle control lever in the "normal" position.
+- 3. Check the governor belt tension as described in Governor Belt. - 4.
+Place the throttle control lever in the "normal" position.
 There should be a 0.03 to 0.06 in (1 to 2 mm) space between the carburetor lever and the lever stop.
-Adjust the throttle rod as required.

-- Move the throttle control lever to the "idle" position.
-Start the engine and adjust the engine idle speed screw so the engine operates at 950 ± 50 rpm. - Place the throttle control lever in the "litter" position.
+Adjust the throttle rod as required. - 5.
+Move the throttle control lever to the "idle" position.
+Start the engine and adjust the engine idle speed screw so the engine operates at 950 \pm 50 rpm. - 6.
+Place the throttle control lever in the "litter" position.
 Turn the side brush and main brushes on, and adjust the high speed stop screw so the engine operates at 2600 rpm.
-Then adjust the surge screw so the engine operates at 2650 rpm.
+On new governors, adjust the surge screw so the engine operates at 2650 rpm with the brushes off.
 Tighten all locknuts.